 Through my experience, I have become adept in overseeing a variety of operational responsibilities which positions me to make a significant contribution to the EMWA community.
 Aspects I would like to cover are the transitionary role of medical writers in the Digital Healthcare Age.
 Besides providing a forum for upcoming technologies, to me, that also includes the promotion of EMWA as a sustainable organization that lives up to today’s environmental challenges.

 With my experience and dedication, I would like to serve EMWA and its members as vice president.

 Thank you for your consideration; I look forward to speaking with you soon.

 Carola Krause

-Attachment: